Bandwidth/examples/nodejs/OrderPhoneNumberInAllAreaCodes/README.md

 To get the script to run properly please do the following IN ORDER in the command line or bash:

-1. Download this OrderPhoneNumebrInAllAreaCodes directory (you can git clone this repository and checkout the `all-number-order` branch.).
-Change directory until you are in this one.
+1. Download this OrderPhoneNumebrInAllAreaCodes directory (you can git clone this repository).
+Change directory until you are in this one(the OrderPhoneNumberInAllAreaCodes directory).
 2. Set the environemnt variables as seen below

 ### Environment Variables